KTH/devops-course/contributions/feedback/sihanc/README.md

  ## Proposal

- I would like to give feedback on the essay [#1230](https://github.com/KTH/devops-course/pull/1230)
+ I would like to give feedback on [#1230](https://github.com/KTH/devops-course/pull/1230)